Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 ## Platforms
 CaPP_A.B (latest version) has been tested on
 - MacOS 10.12, compiled with gcc, and with python from Enthought Canopy 2.7 (64-bit)
-- May work on Windows, but without option of plotting

 ##### Install on Windows (with cygwin terminal) type:
     $ wget.exe http://peak.telecommunity.com/dist/ez_setup.py